 How we test

 Like we do for all the products we test, we put gaming headsets through the ringer.
-We judge based upon their audio performance, mic performance, wearability, and if necessary battery life and wireless connectivity.
-We play games of various sound experiences to ensure the headsets will sound great during frenetic action, as well as quieter moments.
+We judge based on a headset’s audio performance, mic performance, wearability, and if necessary battery life and wireless connectivity.
+We play games of various sound experiences to ensure the headsets will sound great during action-heavy gameplay, as well as quieter sections.
 We also listen to non-gaming audio and videos, including a selection of music from various genres at differing bit rates to discern whether the headsets perform well outside of a gaming context.